TeskaLabs/Frame-Transporter/doc/reference/frame.md

 #### `void * ft_vec_end_ptr(struct ft_vec *)`

-Get pointer to a memory as specified by vector _Offset _and_ Limit._
+Get pointer to a memory as specified by vector _Offset_ and _Limit_.

 ### Vector attributes